-- Ensure sustainable, inclusive and accessible infrastructure that promotes healthy recreational, physical activity and social connection. - Support, promote and advocate opportunities for employment of young people - Increasing youth advocacy avenues to state, federal government and peak bodies on issues Eg. Transport, Employment, housing, Crime and internet safety. - Delivery of healthy, safe and secure youth programs, events and activities and increasing referral pathways.
-Including transport where possible. - Implement youth safety and security awareness communication campaign through Councils youth networks. - Advocate, investigate and support local solutions for increased transport, youth employment, affordable housing and homelessness within the region.
+- Ensure sustainable, inclusive and accessible infrastructure that promotes healthy recreational, physical activity and social connection Links to Council Plan 2021- 2025 3.3.5 - Support, promote and advocate opportunities for employment of young people - Increasing youth advocacy avenues to state, federal government and peak bodies on issues Eg. transport, employment, housing, crime and internet safety - Delivery of healthy, safe and secure youth programs, events and activities and increasing referral pathways.
+Including transport where possible - Implement youth safety and security awareness communication campaign through Council's youth networks - Advocate, investigate and support local solutions for increased transport, youth employment, affordable housing and reduction of homelessness within the region - Provide strong Council leadership to build understanding of safe, respectful and equitable relationships through education and awareness Links to Health and Wellbeing Plan 4.1 - Partner with regional and local organisations to work collaboratively in the prevention of all forms of violence and raise awareness and access to family violence services Links to Health and wellbeing Plan 4.2